 - A way to use the driver’s smartphone as a key to the vehicle.

 It’s worth noting that NFC could be present in the XT4 prototype pictured here for the purposes of development, and that it won’t be part of the actual production-intent vehicle.
 However, we do not believe that this will be the case, since we are not aware of any NFC-enabled vehicle development features or tools currently being utilized in the industry, mostly due to how nascent the technology is.
 But even if such tools did exist, then they would most likely be facilitated in a prototype/testing vehicle in the form of a temporary sticker, rather than a molded logo on the materials surrounding the center stack that looks to be quite ready for production.

 The Cadillac XT4 is an upcoming compact crossover that will slot under the midsize XT5 as Cadillac’s second crossover utility vehicle (CUV).
 The XT4 will be underpinned by the front-drive-based E2 platform and will be produced at the Fairfax plant in Kansas City, Kansas.

-From a business standpoint, the XT4 is significantly important for Cadillac’s plans for growth, since it will fill a glaring hole in the brand’s vehicle portfolio.
+From a business standpoint, the XT4 is of significant importance for Cadillac’s growth plans, since it will fill a glaring hole in the brand’s vehicle portfolio.
 With just a single crossover (the Cadillac XT5), Cadillac’s crossover lineup has been sorely lacking compared to competing luxury makes, which offer three or more crossovers.
 In fact, some rivals, such as BMW and Mercedes-Benz, offer up to seven CUVs/SUVs in their lineup, as utility vehicle sales are experiencing rampant growth in the marketplace.

 2019 Cadillac XT4 Discussions